 Postpartum depression can affect over 3 million women every single year, affecting 3 to 6 percent of all women throughout their lifetime.

-Postpartum depression — also known as Major Depressive Disorder with Peripartum Onset and sometimes referred to as perinatal depression — is a form of depression that occurs after childbirth and can drastically alter a woman’s way of life, causing intense mood changes that can lead new mothers to feel hopeless and broken.
+Postpartum depression — also known as Major Depressive Disorder with Peripartum Onset and sometimes referred to as perinatal depression — is a form of depression that occurs after pregnancy and can drastically alter a woman’s way of life, causing intense mood changes that can lead those who suffer to feel hopeless and broken.

-Many of the symptoms associated with PPD are very similar to general depression, but others are only experienced by new mothers.
+Many of the symptoms associated with PPD are very similar to general depression, but others are only experienced by women who have recently been pregnant.
 The symptoms listed below list some of the signs that may indicate that you or someone you know is suffering from postpartum depression, but are not always experienced by every individual suffering from PPD.

 Signs of Postpartum Depression

 Feelings of sadness, hopeless, emptiness, worrying and anxiety are all symptoms of PPD.
-Keep an eye out for them following a childbirth.
+Keep an eye out for them following a pregnancy.

 Any changes to normal sleeping patterns, particularly sleeping trouble, can be indicators of postpartum depression.